link89/oh-my-batch/README.md

 A simple tool to manipulate batch tasks.

 The goal of this to is to provide a handy command tool for
-* generate folders/files from different combinations of parameters
+* `omb combo`: generate folders/files from different combinations of parameters
-* generate batch scripts from multiple working directories
+* `omb batch`: generate batch scripts from multiple working directories
-* track the state of job in job schedular
+* `omb job`: track the state of job in job schedular

 ## Install
 ```bash